gabbo89/EEA2024-2025/docs/3a5_meta-analysis_arabidopsis.md

 -o mean > CHH_percentile_meth.txt
 ```

-# 7. Visualization of Meta-Analysis
+# 7. Visualization of meta-analysis

 Using **R** with **ggplot2**: